openstack/tempest/doc/source/library/clients.rst

 Tests make requests against APIs using service clients.
 Service clients are specializations of the ``RestClient`` class.
 The service clients that cover the APIs exposed by a service should be grouped in a service clients module.
-A service clients module is python module where all service clients are defined.
+A service clients module is a Python module where all service clients are defined.
 If major API versions are available, submodules should be defined, one for each version.

-The ``ClientsFactory`` class helps initializing all clients of a specific service client module from a set of shared parameters.
+The ``ClientsFactory`` class helps to initialize all clients of a specific service client module from a set of shared parameters.

 The ``ServiceClients`` class provides a convenient way to get access to all